Things to do in Saint Joseph Missouri

-Visit Saint Joseph's to see the art scene.
-The town boasts its own symphony, along with many other artistic organizations that showcase a variety of works.
+Don't miss out on the opportunity to visit Saint Joseph's and its art scene.
+There's a local symphony as well as many other artistic institutions that have a variety of works.
 The Allied Arts Council of the city houses 13 arts organizations.
 They include open-air painting, community theaters that have won awards and a comprehensive symphony.
-The orchestra performs at the city's historic cathedrals, art-deco Missouri Theater and other venues.
-The Albrecht-Kemper Museum of Art offers classes and exhibits year-round.
+The orchestra performs within the city's cathedrals and art-deco Missouri Theater.
+Visitors can also learn at the Albrecht-Kemper Museum of Art.
+They have exhibits and classes all year.

 A few popular St. Joseph Businesses include: